 A: With an average class size of just 19 students, your son or daughter can easily keep in touch and develop strong relationships with faculty.
 All faculty keep office hours that are posted on our web site and outside their offices.
 Students are encouraged to take advantage of this time.
-In addition, e-mail and the use of Angel software by faculty and students has opened up new avenues of communication between students and faculty, making it even easier to stay in touch.
+In addition, e-mail and the use of Canvas software by faculty and students has opened up new avenues of communication between students and faculty, making it even easier to stay in touch.

 A: Yes!
 Penn State Wilkes-Barre offers several bachelor’s and associate degrees that can be completed entirely at this campus.

-Students interested in one of the more than 160 degree programs offered by the University, can complete the first two years of nearly all of Penn State's 160 degree programs at the Wilkes-Barre campus, then complete their degree at Penn State University Park or at a variety of other Penn State campuses.
+In addition, students can complete the first two years of nearly all of Penn State’s 275+ degree programs at the Wilkes-Barre campus, then complete their degree at Penn State University Park or at a variety of other Penn State campuses.

 A: The Learning Center at Penn State Wilkes-Barre is a resource for students who are having difficulty with a particular course as well as for students who aim to maintain a high academic standing.
 The Center provides help in writing, math, or any other subject.
 Students can request tutoring assistance, help with homework, study with other students, read between classes, and get tips on how to study.
 Assistance may be provided by a professional academic assistant or by a trained student assistant.
 All services are free.

 A: Penn State Wilkes-Barre does not have on-campus dormitories; however, private housing is available adjacent to the campus in the Nittany Woodlands Apartments and at other locations surrounding the campus.